 Shifting the Current Paradigm from What to What

 To purposefully make an adaptive shift in our behavior, we require a clear understanding of the current dysfunctional (maladaptive) paradigm.
-A campaign that doesn't have a precise idea of the root problem to be challenged isn't likely to enjoy success.
-So, to shape a positive global paradigm shift we need to answer two questions:
+So, to shape a positive global paradigm shift we need to answer two key questions:

-And second, if we can agree on some particularly egregious evil, what is the "good thing" we could do that would most directly force an end to it?
-This "good thing" will be the cause capable of uniting and motivating a critical mass of determined citizens, a cause around which millions will rally.
+Assuming we come to agreement on some particularly egregious evil, question four is: what is the "good thing" we could do that would most directly force an end to that evil?
+This "good thing" will be the cause capable of uniting and motivating a critical mass of determined citizens, a cause around which many millions will rally.

-In the case of war, the maladaptive paradigm that needs to be shifted is:
+The maladaptive paradigm that underlies war, as so defined, and that needs to be shifted is:

 Domination of others using force and violence is inevitable and hence to be endured/accommodated/worked around.